juxor/afaq/markdown/secD10.md

 ecological needs. [**Op.
 Cit.**, p.
 43 and p.
 80] See [section I.4.9](secI4.html#seci49) for more discussion on technology within an anarchist society.

+[‹ D.9 Why does political power become concentrated under capitalism?](/afaq/secD9.html "Go to previous page" ) [up](/afaq/secDcon.html
+"Go to parent page" ) [D.11 Can politics and economics be separated from each other? ›](/afaq/secD11.html "Go to next page" )